mazhongchao/beck/README.md

 # What is Beck?

-Beck is a very small system written in PHP for generating static web pages.
+Beck is a very small system written in PHP for generating HTML pages.

 # Structure

 The directory `adm` is the entrance to the management system.
-The directory `public` can be used as a directory to store static pages of your website.
+The directory `public` can be used as a directory to store static HTML pages of your website.
 You can also set the `beck` root directory in the `Beck` system as the storage directory, or set any location, as long as the `Beck` system has read/write permission to the location.